champmaniac/coderdada6/README.md

 - 👯 In collaboration with **GeeksforGeeks.**

-- 🤝 I’m looking for help with **Technical Content Writing**
+- 🤝 I’m looking for help with **Content Making**

-- 📝 I regularly write articles on [GeeksforGeeks/coderdada](https://auth.geeksforgeeks.org/user/coderdada)
+- 📝 I write articles on [GeeksforGeeks/coderdada](https://auth.geeksforgeeks.org/user/coderdada)

 - 💬 Ask me about **Django or any tech related stuff**